devsshrey/teleport/README.md

 # teleport
-## A secure file sharing and backup tool.
+## A secure file sharing and backup utility.

-A bash script that serves as a file sharing tool using the [rsync](https://wiki.archlinux.org/title/Rsync) utility.
+A bash script that serves as a file sharing utility using the [rsync](https://wiki.archlinux.org/title/Rsync) utility.
 [Rsync Wikipedia](https://en.m.wikipedia.org/wiki/Rsync)
-And a backup tool.
+And a backup utility.

 ## Current Major Features
 #### 1. File Sharing